 There are also screencast videos.
 A screencast is a video of a computer screen and is commonly used to make tutorials.

 Let’s say you wanted to show your customers how to download an owner’s manual from your website.
 With a screencasting tool, you can record a video of your computer screen, showing every website page you viewed, everything you clicked on, etc. If you invest in a microphone for your computer, you can even narrate the process.

 Screencasts are great for helping consumers with website questions.
 Camtasia is probably the best tool for capturing videos of your desktop, but there are other options too.

 However, for most of the companies in the business of manufacturing or selling auto parts, animated videos are probably going to be a low priority.
-The other production options listed above are better for creating installation videos, product review videos, etc. Still, it’s good to know this tool exists.
+The other production options listed above are better for creating installation videos and product review videos.
+Still, it’s good to know this tool exists.